 Hi, I’m Cecelia!
+Nice to meet you.

 With gratitude and joy, I cannot wait to meet your family!